 Your Developers Are Your First Users

 It's received wisdom that the developer just needs to understand how the design works, and implement it without changing it.
 But how many times does the developer start coding the design, and notice something that wasn't anticipated by the design?
 We find that it's quite often.
+Our developers specialize in Ruby, Elixir, Angular, React and other frameworks.
 The developer is the first person who actually sees the system doing (or trying to do) what the user needs it to do.
 What kinds of observations do we harvest while they’re in the throes of writing the code?

 Response times.
 Time to load the page.
 Time to load the data.
 In the end, the delivery platform will influence the time it takes to load the page.
 But the developer is the first one who can actually see what is being delivered and estimate what the user experience will be in production.
 When the developer identifies a gap, they ask the product owner or designer for a new story, for a waiting state.
 Once the design is done, the developer can gang the original ‘view’ story together with the ‘waiting state’ story, and release a working feature instead of a broken one.